|

 TR500, a glutathione-repleting agent, is being studied for use in ALS.
 [50]

 Deprenyl (Eldepryl, Selegiline hydrochloride), a selective monoamine oxidase B inhibitor, is effective in Parkinson's disease, and can slow the cognitive deterioration in Alzheimer's disease.
-Studies of it’s use in ALS however did not show any significant improvement.
+Studies of its use in ALS however did not show any significant improvement.
 [68] [69]

 Pimozide is a voltage-dependent calcium channel blocker that is being explored for use in ALS.
 One study showed a significant decrease of the index of progression of the disease in pimozide treated patients as compared to selegiline and vitamin E. In a randomized trial of 44 patients diagnosed as either definite or possible ALS, were treated with 1 mg per day of pimozide for 3-12 months.
 Statistical analysis showed a significant decrease of the index of progression of the disease in pimozide treated patients as compared to the others.
 [70]